internet4000/radio4000-api-node-firebase/README.md

 # Radio4000 API

 This is the documentation and public API to [Radio4000.com](https://radio4000.com).
-We welcome anyone to use the data, and to help improve the ecosystem.
 The Radio4000 API consists of several parts: a Firebase database as well as a node.js API.

+Disclaimer: we welcome anyone to use the available data, and to help improve the ecosystem.
+Only use this API in ways that respect users' privacy, does not harm the systems or steps out legality.

 In this repository you can find: